Aug 10, 2026

 Is it better to take vitamin C and E in the morning or at night?

-Can I get enough vitamin C and E from food alone?
+Can I take vitamin C and E with other vitamins?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.